Field and Clinical Education

 - eHow for Teacher Liability Insurance

-A grade of Incomplete (I) will be given for the following reasons: (1) if the candidate has completed a minimum of 10 weeks, but cannot complete the field experience for medical reasons or extreme extenuating circumstances.
-Each program or department will determine what constitutes extreme extenuating circumstances, and (2) a candidate completed the teaching portion of the internship, but has not passed the Professional Education (PEd) and/or Subject Area Examination (SAE) portions of the Florida Teachers Competency Examination (FTCE).
+A grade of Incomplete (I) may be given if the candidate has completed a minimum of 10 weeks but cannot complete the field experience for medical reasons or extreme extenuating circumstances.
+Each program or department will determine what constitutes extreme extenuating circumstances.

 A grade of Unsatisfactory (U) or Failure (F) will be given if the candidate cannot complete the field experience due to the candidate's inability to perform the duties as prescribed by the program or department.
 There will be no refund of tuition and costs.